 Inexperienced practitioners may rely heavily on the principles they were taught in training, or have learned from books.
 As practitioners gain experience, their prejudices may become more refined, more personalized, and more deeply embedded.
 A lot of the principles articulated for enterprise architecture reflect this kind of enabling prejudice.

 Obviously there is nothing wrong with an enabling prejudice when it is correct.
 A basketball coach might have a reasonable expectation that tall people are generally better at basketball than short people.
-But in an ideal world, a good basketball coach would be open-minded enough to notice a shorter guy who is exceptionally good.
-It would be doubly stupid to impose a minimum height rule, firstly because you might exclude the best player, and secondly because you will never get any feedback to tell you to revise the rule.
+But in an ideal world, a good basketball coach would be open-minded enough to notice a shorter player who is exceptionally good.
+It would be doubly stupid to impose a minimum height rule, firstly because you might exclude a really good player, and secondly because you will never get any feedback to tell you to revise the rule.

 Now here's the twist.
 Many enterprise architecture frameworks suggest that practitioners should agree a common set of principles.
 But here's a contrary thought.
 Maybe a healthy enterprise or ecosystem encourages diversity of prejudice.
-(The short guy only needs one basketball coach to spot his talent and potential.)
+(The shorter guy only needs one basketball coach to spot his talent and potential.)
 If we all have different approaches to problem-solving, then we are collectively more likely to find good solutions to difficult problems, and more likely to spot possible pitfalls.
 The value of diversity applies both when we are collaborating and when we are competing.
 Whereas a community with a single (attenuated) set of enabling prejudices would lack resilience, forming a dangerous form of intellectual monoculture.

 Some might complain that allowing heuristic variation introduces fragmentation, inconsistency and incoherence into the enterprise or ecosystem, but I think that's incorrect.
 As I see it, maintaining integrity and consistency is the job of the governance and style principles.
 The heuristics (enabling prejudices) perform an entirely different job, and I think it is wrong to try standardizing and enforcing them in the same way as the other principles.

 Bryan Lawson, How Designers Think (1980, 4th edition 2005)